ksator/lab_management/README.md

 ### How to collect the running configuration on the junos devices and update the golden configuration files (the initial configuration files that will be used at the beginning of the next demo)

+Run this command to do it for a device/group
 ```
 ansible-playbook pb.collect.golden.yml --limit QFX5110
 ls golden_configuration
 ```
+Run this command to do it for the whole network
 ```
 ansible-playbook pb.collect.golden.yml
 ls golden_configuration